brgE-93/DistilBert_review/README.md

  - Creating the model and defining its loss and optimize
  - The dataloader passes data to the model based on the batch size.
  - Subsequent output from the model and the actual category are compared to calculate the loss(Loss value is used to optimize the weights of the neurons in the network).
+ - Do regularization and early stopping to prevent overfitting

 # Saving the Trained Model for inference